10 Step Guide For Creating An SEO Friendly Website DesignJune 5th, 2019 by Bob Ottaway

 Many factors can contribute to improving your load speed.
 Compressing image files, videos, documents, limiting the number of elements you have on your page, all can contribute to increasing your load speed.

 Although flash elements may be appealing to the user’s eye, search engines do not see any value in having flash elements on your website which results in lower search rankings.

 Flash elements also are a distraction and take the user away from the main focus of your page.
 When designing your website, it is recommended to limit the number of flash elements you incorporate on your page if your end game is to have an overall SEO friendly design.

 9.)
 Internal Linking

 Internal linking is the practice of adding hyperlinks within your web page’s content.
 These types of links should link out to other pages on your website.

 By doing this you’re making a cohesive website that is all connected.
-Not only will this help users navigate your site with ease but helps search engines understand your website’s hierarchy and what content is related to one another.
+Not only will this help users navigate your site with ease but it helps search engines understand your website’s hierarchy and what content is related to one another.

 Internal links should be implemented using anchor text.
 Anchor text is another keyword or keyword phrase that links to another relevant page on your website.